mahdiatubly/Cyber-Physical-System/Control Systems.md

   - Actuator: the device that is used to alter or adjust the system or the environment.
   - Controller: the device that is used to control the change in the system.

-** Open-Loop System **: is a system with just a controller, and actuator with no sensor; it is a systemm without feedback.
+** Open-Loop System **: is a system with just a controller, and actuator with no sensor; it is a system without feedback.